thosgood/this-weeks-finds/markdown/week9.md

 problem of time and other conceptual problems in quantum gravity.
-In very brief terms, the problem of time is that in general relativity, we have not a Hamiltonian in the traditional sense, but a "Hamiltonian constraint" H = 0, so when we quantize it superficially appears that there are no dynamics whatsoever (as it seems like we have a zero Hamiltonian!).
+In very brief terms, the problem of time is that in general relativity, we have not a Hamiltonian in the traditional sense, but a "Hamiltonian constraint" $H = 0$, so when we quantize it superficially appears that there are no dynamics whatsoever (as it seems like we have a zero Hamiltonian!).
 That's the reason for the term "frozen formalism" - and the desire to "thaw" it, or find the dynamics lurking in it.
 In